Luracast/Restler/public/examples/_003_multiformat/readme.md

 <tag>json</tag>
 <tag>xml</tag>

-This BMI calculator service shows how you can serve data in different formats using Rester.
+This BMI calculator service shows how you can serve data in different formats using Restler.
 This example uses JsonFormat (default) and XmlFormat.

-First  format specified in `Restler::setSuportedFormats` is used as the default format when client does not specify the format.
+ First  format specified in `Restler::setSupportedFormats` is used as the default format when client does not specify the format.

  Client can specify the format either using  extension like .json or specify the MIME type in HTTP Accept Header.

-When we make the request from the browser we will get xml when we skip the extension because XML is one of the requested formats specifed in the HTTP Accept Header where as a AJAX request or CURL will return JSON
+ When we make the request from the browser we will get xml when we skip the extension because XML is one of the requested formats specified in the HTTP Accept Header where as a AJAX request or CURL will return JSON.
 > This API Server is made using the following php files/folders

 > * index.php      (gateway)
-> * bmi.php      (api)
+> * BMI.php      (api)
 > * restler.php      (framework)
-> * jsonformat.php      (format)
-> * xmlformat.php      (format)

 This API Server exposes the following URIs